mxz297/Incremental-CFG-Patching-ASPLOS21-AE/README.md

 ./run_inst.sh /usr/bin/docker
 ```

 Script `run_inst.sh` takes one parameter, which is the path to docker executable.
 It will generate `docker.inst`.
-Replace the original docker binary (at `/usr/bin/docker`) with it.
 We provide a `run_docker.sh` script, which contains several basic docker commands as correctness test:

 ```
 source env.sh